blakkd/faster-whisper-hotkey/README.md

 ## Logging

-Logs are written to `transcriber.log` for debugging purposes.
-The log level is set to `INFO`, so you will see informative messages about the script's operation.
+Logs are written to `transcriber.log` for debugging purposes (the default log level is set to `INFO`).

 ## Dependencies